Icinga/icinga2/doc/4-monitoring-remote-systems.md

 The following example uses the [SNMP ITL](#itl-snmp) `CheckCommand` and just overrides the `snmp_oid` custom attribute.
-A service is created for all hosts which have the `snmP-community` custom attribute.
+A service is created for all hosts which have the `snmp-community` custom attribute.

     apply Service "uptime" {
       import "generic-service"